bdcht/ccrawl/doc/index.rst

-ccrawl allows to extract, collect and search features related to C/C++ data structures (more precisely everthing related to definitions of struct, union, class, enum, typedef, prototypes and macros).
+ccrawl allows to extract, collect and search features related to C/C++ data structures (more precisely everthing related to definitions of struct, union, class, templates, enum, typedef, prototypes and macros).

 Motivation
 ==========